nomelif/Audionodes/README.md

 We now support MIDI keyboards but only on Linux.

-_We do not support Windows yet, but we will try to as soon as we figure how to package everything._
+_We support Windows now!
+Testing and reporting back of errors is highly encouraged!_

 Lisenced under GPLv.3. (https://www.gnu.org/licenses/gpl-3.0.en.html)